Essimsek/Large/README.md

   - change profile photo
 - **New Post Functionality:**
   - delete options for the post
+  - show an allert or success when user publish the post or edit the post with using toast
 - **Testing:**
   Add unit and integration tests for critical flows. add small hash to the username if already exists.
 Not Sure ?